oncomouse/dhsi2019/day03.md

 SASS stands for Syntactically Aware StyleSheets.

-To add SASS support to Create React App, run `yarn add node-sass` (but our sample project already has it loaded) and if you rename any files with a `.css` extension to a `.scss` extension, they will be processed by SASS.
+To add SASS support to Create React App, run `npm install node-sass` (but our sample project already has it loaded) and if you rename any files with a `.css` extension to a `.scss` extension, they will be processed by SASS.

 ## What Does SASS Offer?